c3zi/boarding-challenge/README.md

 1. `departure` and `arrival` data are provided by an external DTO.
 The API is responsible only for sorting and printing found routes.
 2. The API throws an internal PHP exception (RuntimeException) for simplicity.
-3. THE API does not use PHP docblock regarding to the PHP version (> 7.0) and type hinting.
+3. The API does not use PHP docblock regarding to the PHP version (> 7.0) and type hinting.
 4. The boarding cards are unique.

 ### Installation